 - Perform basic scanning techniques and documentation for 1st and early 2nd trimester

-- Recognize the acoustic appearance of normal anatomy of the embryo from for both TAB and TV
+- Recognize the acoustic appearance of normal anatomy of the embryo from for both Trans-abdominal and trans-vaginal

 - Demonstrate and measure gestational age in 1st and 2nd trimester

 - Recognize and image the signs of missed, complete and threatened miscarriages